apocalyptech/hades_cheat/README.md

 * Mid-level Charon shops will always have shoplifting opportunity
 * Infernal Gates cost 4/8/12 (instead of 5/10/15), and will spawn much more frequently
+* Thanatos can spawn starting at the very beginning of each zone.

 Note that none of that is necessarily exhaustive -- I wouldn't be surprised if there are some unbuffed damage values, and various shop items have not